auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 The sum of all digits is 13
 ```

-## Problem #4: Inches to Centimeters Convertor
+## Problem #4: Inches to Centimeters Converter

 Create an application that converts inches to centimeters.
-Note that 1 inch is equal to 2.54 centimeters.
+Note that one inch is equal to 2.54 centimeters.

 ### Sample Input and Output